mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 -   During non-emergency GC, we let `Scanning::scan_object` and `Scanning::scan_object_and_trace_edges` scan the weak reference field inside a `SoftReference` instance as if it were an ordinary strong reference field.
-In this way, the (strong) transitive closure after the `Closure` stage will also include softly reachable objects, and they will be kept alive just like strongly reachable objects.
+In this way, softly reachable objects will be included in the (strong) transitive closure from roots.
+By the first time `Scanning::process_weak_refs` is called, strongly reachable objects will have already been reached (i.e. `object.is_reachable()` will be true).
+They will be kept alive just like strongly reachable objects.
 -   During emergency GC, however, skip this field in `Scanning::scan_object` or `Scanning::scan_object_and_trace_edges`, and clear `SoftReference` just like `WeakReference` in `Scanning::process_weak_refs`.
-In this way, softly reachable objects will be dead unless they are subject to finalization.
+In this way, softly reachable objects will become unreachable unless they are subject to finalization.

 The other way is **retaining referents of `SoftReference` after the strong closure**.
 This involves supporting multiple levels of reference strengths, which will be introduced in the next section.